Last Updated on November 2, 2020

-Every year, over 2500 people die and around 12,000 are injured in home fires in the United States.
+Every year, over 2500 people die and around 12,000 are injured in a fire at home in the United States.
 Direct property loss due to fires at home is estimated to be over $7.3 billion annually.
 Like any other man-made catastrophe, home fires can also be prevented.

 To protect yourself and your family, it is essential that you understand the elementary characteristics of fire.
 Because fire spreads very quickly, there is absolutely no time to collect any belongings or make a phone call.
 In less than two minutes, a small fire can become fatal; in about five minutes, an entire residence can be engulfed in flames.